michaelmaguire/twosidedsearch/server/README.txt

-If the 'create database' step gives you problems relating to character encoding (because the encoding doesn't match the template database's encoding, which depends on choices you made when you installed your OS), then stick "template template 0" on the end of the "create database" statement, or leave out "encoding 'utf8'".
+If the 'create database' step gives you problems relating to character encoding (because the encoding doesn't match the template database's encoding, which depends on choices you made when you installed your OS), then stick "template template0" on the end of the "create database" statement, or leave out "encoding 'utf8'".

 Alternatively, create a user with the same name as your Unix username,